juxor/afaq/markdown/append132.md

 resist that domination as "initiation of force."

-Anarchists, in contrast, oppose **hierarchy** (and so domination within relationships -- bar S&amp;M; personal relationships, which are a totally different thing altogether; they are truly voluntary and they also do not attempt to hide the power relationships involved by using economic jargon).
+Anarchists, in contrast, oppose **hierarchy** (and so domination within relationships -- bar S&amp;M personal relationships, which are a totally different thing altogether; they are truly voluntary and they also do not attempt to hide the power relationships involved by using economic jargon).
 This opposition, while also including opposition to the use of force against